 Sweet Alyssum Plants

 Sweet alyssum flowers (Lobularia maritima syn.
-Alyssum maritimum) are useful in alpine rock gardens, borders, planters, hanging baskets and dry zones.
-They are small plants that may get 3 to 6 inches tall and produce clusters of tiny flowers in clumps.
-The blooms come in pink, salmon, purple, white and yellow.
-Flowers arise in June to October and can be encouraged to rebloom by cutting back spent flowers.
+Alyssum maritimum) are useful in alpine rock gardens, borders, planters, hanging baskets, and dry zones.
+They are small plants that may get 3 to 6 inches (7.5 to 15 cm.) tall and produce clusters of tiny flowers in clumps.
+The blooms come in pink, salmon, purple, white, and yellow.
+Flowers arise from June to October and can be encouraged to rebloom by cutting back spent flowers.

 How to Grow Alyssum